Skip to content

 —Smithsonian National Zoo, bison.

-While both the bison and buffalo belong to the bovidae family, they are not so closely related, despite appearing similar.
+While both bison and buffalo share the bovidae lineage, they’re not so closely related, and have different geographical roots.
 The “truebuffalo hail from Africa and Asia, and primarily include the water buffalo and the Cape buffalo.
-Bison, on the other hand, are indigenous to North American and Europe.
+Bison, on the other hand, are indigenous to North America and Europe.

 Like bison, beer, deer, moose, shrimp, all stay the same in both their singular and plural noun forms.
 This sounds confusing, but in most cases, it’s straightforward to figure out whether the noun referenced is plural or singular.